sunaku/dasht/README.md

 * Docs: <https://sunaku.github.io/dasht/man>
 * Bugs: <https://github.com/sunaku/dasht/issues>

-# dasht - Search API docs offline, in your terminal or browser
+# Search API docs offline, in your terminal or browser

 dasht is a collection of shell scripts for searching, browsing, and managing API documentation (in the form of [150+ offline documentation sets][docsets],